 Term of Internship

-This is a 120-hour residential internship with Wheatstone Ministries' 2018 summer camp at Biola University (July 15-21).
+This is a 120-hour residential internship with Wheatstone Ministries' 2019 summer camp at either William Jessup University (June 23-29), or Biola University (July 21-27).
 The internship begins at hire and ends with the fulfillment of duties at the following events:

 This is an unpaid residential internship that includes room and board.
 Wheatstone Ministries covers all camp-related costs on behalf of its interns.